tlbchoudhury/udportfolio/README.md

 Inline CSS
 Minimize pizzeria image size & made it png async JS
-Added media= "print" for print.css commented out google font link
+Added media= "print" for print.css so that CSS gets triggered only when device is PRINT commented out google font link

 main.js for pizzaria: